finbourne/lusid-sdk-csharp-preview/sdk/docs/CustomEntitiesApi.md

 # **UpsertCustomEntity**
 > CustomEntityResponse UpsertCustomEntity (string entityType, CustomEntityRequest customEntityRequest)

-[EARLY ACCESS] UpsertCustomEntity: Upsert a Custom Entity instance
+UpsertCustomEntity: Upsert a Custom Entity instance

 Insert the Custom Entity if it does not exist or update the Custom Entity with the supplied state if it does exist.